10 things to do in London in June

 Although many streets and buildings are decorated with the rainbow flag for the occasion, most of the places of atmosphere are in the neighborhoods of Soho and Vauxhall, where you will find a variety of gay friendly bars, nightclubs or galleries where you can enjoy the best atmosphere after the great display of floats and color.

 In addition, if after the parade you are left wanting more, on Sunday a macro-picnic is organized in which thousands of people gather in Vauxhall to continue the celebration.

 8 Participate in the World Naked Bike Ride

 Only for the most daring!
-This unique event, which takes place on the second Saturday in June, consists of a naked bike ride through the English capital as a protest against car culture, against environmental degradation, to raise awareness of the vulnerability of cyclists on the roads and also as a celebration of nudism and bodily freedom.
+This unique event that takes place on the second Saturday of June consists of a naked bike ride through the English capital as a protest against the car culture, against the deterioration of the environment, to raise awareness about the vulnerability of cyclists on the roads and also as a celebration of nudism and bodily freedom.

 The ride departs from various locations including Tower Hill, Croydon, Key Bridge, Regents Park, Clapham Junction and Deptford, all coinciding at Westminster Bridge and culminating in Hyde Park.

 Also, if the proposal catches your attention but modesty prevents you from participating, body painting is allowed for the shy ones!
 A fun plan coupled with the fight for a good cause, I have not convinced you yet?
 Then watch this video of their latest edition and you'll be sure to sign up.